Brenda L Croft

 Brenda L. Croft (born 1964) is an Aboriginal Australian artist, curator, writer, and educator working across contemporary Indigenous and mainstream arts and cultural sectors.
 Croft was a founding member of the Boomalli Aboriginal Artists Cooperative in 1987.

 Early life and education

 Croft was born in 1964 in Perth and is from the Gurindji, Malngin and Mudburra peoples, as well as having Anglo-Australian/German/Irish/Chinese heritage.
 She is the daughter of Joseph (Joe) Croft.

+Croft took her first photograph in December 1974 on her mother's Box Brownie.

 She completed the first year of a Bachelor of Arts degree from Sydney College of Arts, University of Sydney in 1985.
 The degree remained incomplete when Croft commenced voluntary work in community activism and public radio (Radio Redfern/Radio Skid Row, 88.9 FM) in the lead-up to the Australian Bicentenary in 1988.

 She was awarded a Master of Art Administration at the College of Fine Arts, University of New South Wales, Sydney in 1995.